milador/EasyMorseBlue/README.md

-# EasyMorse
+# EasyMorseBlue
-A light weight Morse code library to be used as a method of Communication along adaptive switches in open-source Assistive Technology projects.
+A light weight Morse code library for Bluefruit bluetooth modules to be used as a method of Communication along adaptive switches in open-source Assistive Technology projects.

 This is a light weight morse library based on morse2go project with addition of direct keyboard and mouse support.